What is a watchdog?

 sudo nano /etc/watchdog.conf

 In this example, the watchdog monitors wlan0 interface (used for Wi-Fi connectivity).
-The watchdog will test the network connectivity (by pinging to 22.214.171.124) once per 15 seconds, and reboot the board if the network is down for longer than 60 seconds.
+The watchdog will test the Internet connectivity by pinging to 18.104.22.168.

 sudo service watchdog start